kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 In the event of an upgrade, kube-apiserver will start to accept and store the field `MatchLabelKeys`.

-In the event of a downgrade, kube-scheduler will ignore `MatchLabelKeys` even if it was set.
+In the event of a downgrade, kube-apiserver will reject pod creation with `matchLabelKeys` in `TopologySpreadConstraint`.
+But, regarding existing pods, we leave `matchLabelKeys` and generated `LabelSelector` even after downgraded. kube-scheduler will ignore `MatchLabelKeys` even if it was set.

 ### Version Skew Strategy